openmainframeproject/cobol-programming-course/README.md

 ## Credits

-The courseware materials were made available through a joint collaboration between IBM, its clients, and American River College and proposed as a new project by IBM.
+The course materials were made available through a joint collaboration between IBM, its clients, and American River College and proposed as a new project by IBM.

 ## Video Course Links